All children have a right to ECEC

 ECEC and pre-primary education guided by a national core curriculum

-The reformed Act on Early Childhood Education and Care (540/2018) and a binding National Core Curriculum for Early Childhood Education and Care (2022) guide the development of ECEC content in greater detail and a more goal-oriented manner than before.
+The reformed Act on Early Childhood Education and Care (540/2018) and a binding National Core Curriculum for Early Childhood Education and Care (2022) guide the development of ECEC in a goal-oriented manner.
 Municipalities and other providers must prepare their local curricula based on the national core curriculum.

 The Ministry of Education and Culture has the overall responsibility for early childhood education and care including pre-primary education.